University-Clinic-of-Neuroradiology/bootcamp-website/courses/data_management.md

 <a title="BruceBlaus, CC BY 3.0 &lt;https://creativecommons.org/licenses/by/3.0&gt;, via Wikimedia Commons" href="https://pandas.pydata.org/docs/getting_started/intro_tutorials/02_read_write.html"><img height="512" alt="Data Types" src="https://pandas.pydata.org/docs/_images/02_io_readwrite.svg"></a>

 </center>

+`pandas` ia a framework - i.e. a collection of functionality, not a program on its own.
+It is based on the numerical mathmatics framework `numpy`.

+While `numpy` is more directed to highly optimized numeric calculations, `pandas` offers additional convenience and utility for dealing with tabular data.
+In turn, it sacrifices some processing speed.

+### What is pandas used for?
+Its main application cases is data processing.
+This includes: Reading, exploring, cleaning, transforming and visualizing data.

+Common areas that make use of it are:
+- Data Science
+- Machine Learning

+### Where to find help?
+Here you will find all the necessary information about `pandas` and their functionalities: [Official Documentation](https://pandas.pydata.org/docs/).

+{: .box-note} Note: This is a notification box.

+### How to get pandas?
+It can be installed via `pip` (c.f. pandas on pypi.org).
+Make sure that the dependencies are installed as well.

 ### Series and DataFrames
 The primary two components of pandas are the `Series` and `DataFrame`.